 The focus of this course is on American literature as related to the historical time period in which it is written.
-A strong emphasis is placed on reading comprehension strategies, reading applications for both literary and informational texts, and research procedures.
+A strong emphasis is placed on reading comprehension strategies and applications for both literary and informational texts, and research procedures.
 The student will be required to demonstrate an ability to write a variety of compositions using the writing process.
 These may include but not limited to a response to literature and /or a reflective, analytical, or interpretive essay based on personal experience, informational or literary texts.
-All compositions will employ accepted writing conventions.
-There may also be an oral and/or visual component applied within this course.
+All compositions will employ accepted writing conventions as well as an oral and/or visual component.